Monitoring OpenShift

-To fix that, you can include this index in the Indexes searched by default for your role under Settings - Access Control
+You have two ways to fix that.
+The first is to add the index to Indexes searched by default for your role under Settings - Access Control - Roles:

 1macro_openshift_base = (index=openshift_stats OR index=openshift_logs)